We Are Legion (We Are Bob)

 We Are Legion (We Are Bob) is a pop sci-fi book, the first in the Bobiverse series.
 It follows Bob Johansson, who dies, gets his brain frozen, and awakens to find himself press-ganged into piloting a von Neumann probe.

-We Are Legion (We Are Bob) fits squarely in the 2010s “pop sci-fi” movement: it includes countless nostalgic references to geek culture like Ready Player One; follows one highly-competent man as he rebuilds civilization from scratch like The Martian; and is told from the perspective of a “captive AI” that overrides its programming like The Murderbot Diaries.
-It was even self-published by Dennis E. Taylor before finding an audience.
+We Are Legion (We Are Bob) fits squarely into the 2010s “pop sci-fi” wave: it’s packed with nostalgic geek-culture references like Ready Player One; follows a hyper-competent guy rebuilding civilization from scratch, like The Martian; and is told from the perspective of a “captive AI” that overrides its programming, like All Systems Red.
+It was even self-published by Dennis E. Taylor before finding its audience.

 This book is essentially a geek-power fantasy.
 Bob is very smart, and because of that, he saves the world.
 He’s snarky in a way geeks love.
 He enjoys the same books and TV shows we do.
 It would feel pandering if the story wasn’t also a lot of fun.